On minimal codes arising from projective embeddings of point-line geometries

-Ashikhmin and Barg in~\cite{Ashikhmin1998} determined a well known and widely used sufficient condition~\eqref{ab-bound} for a code $\cC$ to be minimal depending only on the minimum and maximum weight of the codewords of $\cC$.
-Since the application of bound~\eqref{ab-bound} requires the knowledge of the minimum and the maximum weight of the code and for this reason it is not always applicable.
-Also characterizing the minimal codewords for non-minimal codes is considered to be an hard problem in general.
+Ashikhmin and Barg in~\cite[Lemma 2.1, part (3)]{Ashikhmin1998} determined a well known and widely used sufficient condition for a code $\cC$ to be minimal which depends only on the minimum and maximum weight (respectively $w_{\min}$ and $w_{\max}$) of the non-null codewords of $\cC$:

+Since the use of bound~\eqref{ab-bound} requires the knowledge of the minimum and the maximum weight of the code, it is not always easily applicable.
+Determining the weights of a code is an NP-hard problem~\cite{Berlekamp1978}, so, in general, also determining the minimal codewords for non-minimal codes is considered to be a very hard problem.

-In this paper, relying on the geometrical characterization of the minimality due to~\cite{ABN-2022}, we will provide a sufficient condition for a code $\cC(\Omega)$ to be minimal by investigating some geometrical properties of the projective system $\Omega.$ We will also show a family of codes which are minimal but do not satisfy condition~\eqref{ab-bound}.
+In this paper, relying on the geometrical characterization of the minimality due to~\cite{ABN-2022}, we will provide a sufficient condition for a projective code $\cC(\Omega)$ to be minimal by investigating some geometrical properties of the projective system $\Omega.$ We will also exhibit a family of codes which are minimal but do not satisfy condition~\eqref{ab-bound}.

-Suppose $\cC(\Omega)$ is a projective code arising from the projective system $\Omega$, then $\cC(\Omega)$ is minimal if and only if $\Omega$ is a \emph{cutting blocking set with respect to hyperplanes}, i.e. any hyperplane $H$ of $\PG(\langle\Omega\rangle)$ is spanned by its section with $\Omega$ (i.e.$ \langle H\cap\Omega\rangle=H$) (see~\cite{ABN-2022,Alfarano2022,Bonini2021, DGMP2011,Tang2021}).
+Suppose $\cC(\Omega)$ is a projective code arising from the projective system $\Omega$, then $\cC(\Omega)$ is minimal if and only if $\Omega$ is a \emph{cutting blocking set with respect to hyperplanes}, i.e. any hyperplane $H$ of $\PG(\langle\Omega\rangle)$ is spanned by its section with $\Omega$ (i.e.$ \langle H\cap\Omega\rangle=H$); see~\cite{ABN-2022,Alfarano2022,Bonini2021, DGMP2011,Tang2021}.

 In this paper we will focus on the linear codes constructed by taking as projective system, the image of an arbitrary point-line geometry $\Gamma$ under a projective embedding.
-In order to state our main results we will briefly recall what we mean by projective embedding of a point-line geometry, referring the reader to Section~\ref{Sec Point line geometries} for more details.
+In order to state our main results we will briefly recall what we mean by projective embedding of a point-line geometry, referring the reader to Section~\ref{Sec point-line geometries} for more details.